 Intravenous detoxification can rid your body of harmful toxins.
 It can help with chronic diseases associated with environmental toxins.
 Book your IV Detox treatment today.
 No consult is necessary.

 Testing- it is important to be tested to see if you have been exposed to a toxin.
 It is important to test because it is impossible to know what toxins you have been exposed to that may be affecting your health.

 Avoidance- it is impossible to avoid all environmental toxins but it is important to limit your exposure.

 Tips for avoiding environmental toxins include: drinking filtered water, buying organic foods, using all natural household, cosmetic and hygiene products, buying free range hormone free meats, eggs and diary products, avoiding farm raised fish, synthetic fragrances, fluoride toothpaste, processed foods, artificial additives and preservatives, testing household water testing for pollutants and installing home water and air filter systems.

-Oral and IV nutritional therapy can be used to remove and treat toxins from the body when medically indicated.
+IV nutritional therapy can be used to remove and treat toxins from the body when medically indicated.

 These are our Recommended Products*:

 *These statements have not been evaluated by the Food and Drug Administration.These products are not intended to diagnose, treat, cure or prevent any disease.